aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/sqlscriptsaveoptions/_index.md

 ```

-Gets and sets the name of id column.
+the name of id column.
 If this property is set , a column will be inserted with automatical increment int value.

 **Returns:**
 java.lang.String